hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 These are just a few examples of items that one might commonly see in other people's `.bashrc` profiles.

-Now let's try and get back on an interactive node using our alias:
+Now let's try and **get back on an interactive node using our alias**:

 ```bash
 source ~/.bashrc